delawaremathguy/ShoppingList/README.md

 ## Last Update of Note

-My Last Update of note was **July 15, 2020**, when these were some of the recent changes I made.
+My Last Update of note was **July 17, 2020**, when these were some of the recent changes I made.

 * The Shopping List (both the single-section and multi-section versions) and the Locations List now have a "plus" sign as a trailing bar button item to add a new ShoppingItem or Location.
 You can decide which you like better: the "plus" in the navigation bar, or the explicit "Add New Item/Location" button that appears at the top of the list (*using both would seem overkill*).
+But caution on this: tapping the "plus" sign in the navigationbar is very much hit-or-miss (*this seems to be a SwiftUI thing*), so you may want to replace the "plus" sign with explicit text such as "Add New Item" or "Add New Location."
 * ~~I discovered a regression: suddenly an edit of a ShoppingItem was not being respected visually~~.
 It turns out I had set `var itemData: ShoppingItemRowData` in ShoppingItemRowView to be `@State`.  that was a terrible idea.  removing `@State` fixed the problem.  *I may revisit this particular parameter-passing strategy later*.
 * I switched out the order of TabView and NavigationView in the MainView.
 Previously the TabView was inside a NavigationView (*there was some advantage to this, but several disadvantages*).
 This is now reversed and each of the views shown in the MainView has its own NavigationView wrapper.
 But I don't particularly like the visual transitions from tab to tab.
 * I fixed the coding for adjusting the ShoppingList display (single-section or multi-section) that i had added because it really did not work after all.  *duh!*
 * Previous versions required that you change the source code to see the effect of viewing the shopping list as one section, or in multiple sections.
 You can set the default in the source code, but also change during execution in the Dev Tools tab (if shown).
-* I fixed a glaring, obvious *coding inaccuracy* in doing a "swipe to delete" action in the PurchasedItemView.
-It's been there since forever -- I was "deleting" items using indices in the purchasedItems list, not the list of items as filtered by a (non-empty) searchtext.  *duh!*